 But the CSA also said it would “re-examine” the guidelines in the event of a change to the U.S. federal government’s enforcement approach.

-The Toronto Stock Exchange and its junior Venture Exchange don’t allow their listed companies to do business in the U.S. marijuana space, prompting a review of all marijuana-related companies on the TSE and TSXV.
+The Toronto Stock Exchange and its junior Venture Exchange don’t allow their listed companies to do business in the U.S. marijuana space, prompting a review of all marijuana-related companies on the TSX and TSXV.